BesnikShala/BeFitness-MS4/README.md

 * Securely be able to checkout and pay for products.

-* Be able to create my own profile and post my exercise progress.

-* Be able to view, like and comment on other posts.

-* Be able to delete any posts that I make.

 * View my order history.

-* Edit my profile and delivery information.
+* Edit my profile delivery information.

 * Select product sizes where applicable.